front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 This is done on the GraphQL side.
 The principle is that when a user is connected to Front-Commerce, they will be assigned a `storeViewCode` in their session (see [Configure multiple stores](/docs/advanced/production-ready/multistore.html) for more details).

-This code will then be used by your GraphQL loaders to retreive the correct content from your backend.
+This code will then be used by your GraphQL loaders to retrieve the correct content from your backend.
 Learn more about [GraphQL loaders](/docs/advanced/graphql/slim-down-resolvers-with-loaders.html).